lsst/rtn-028/index.rst

    :name: Distributions of wall times
    :alt: Figure 7

 To illustrate this more explicitly, in Figure 8, we plot the mean wall times for compute- and datastore-intensive operations versus # concurrent process, scaled to the 16-process values.
 The wall time scalings for compute and datastore operations are clearly different, as we would expect.
-The horizontal dotted line is the ratio of maximum boost frequence to base frequency for SDF-Rome, and it suggestively passes through the 128-process point.
+The horizontal dotted line is the ratio of maximum boost frequence to base frequency for SDF-Rome, and it suggestively passes through the 128-process point. **However, monitoring of**  ``/proc/cpuinfo`` **while running on an SDF-Rome node seems to indicate that the nodes are locked at their CPU base frequencies of 2 GHz.**

 **Figure 8**: Mean wall time for compute- and datastore-intensive operations versus # concurrent processes.